NICHOLAS85/dynamic-wall/README.md

 ./install --cron
 ```

-This will avoid installing any of the systemd service and timer files. `--update` is still functional if used after `--cron`.
+This will avoid installing any of the systemd service and timer files.

 During installation a prompt will appear asking whether or not you would like to install a system-sleep script to trigger dynamicwall on wakeup.
 This will install a script into `/lib/systemd/system-sleep/` called dynamicwall.sh.
 This script simply updates your wallpaper when your computer wakes from suspension.
 You can select n to skip this.
 (Not needed for those who installed without --cron argument)